Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are parallel imports permitted in your jurisdiction?

-Parallel trading of pharmaceuticals is a lawful form of trade between EU member states under the principle of the free movement of goods, and its significance has been emphasised on numerous occasions by EU jurisprudence.
+Parallel trading of pharmaceuticals is a lawful form of trade between EU member states under the principle of the free movement of goods, and its significance has been emphasised on numerous occasions by EU and local jurisprudence.
 However, the practice of parallel trading has often caused supply problems for patients in low-price countries such as Greece.
 Parallel traders buy cheaper Greek stock with a view to repackaging and selling it to countries where prices are higher, thereby drastically reducing supplies for patients in Greece.
 Hence, parallel trading and, specifically for Greece, parallel exports are often named as the main cause for shortages in medicines without substitutions.
 Information about pharmaceutical shortages may be found on the EOF website.
-If the EOF deems shortages to pose a risk to public health, the EOF can impose a temporary ban on parallel exports for medicines in short supply or fine the manufacturer for not providing three months’ stock for the domestic market as required by Article 29 of Law 1316/1983 and Ministerial Decision 88979/2015.
+If the EOF deems shortages to pose a risk to public health, it usually imposes a temporary ban on parallel exports for medicines in short supply or fine the manufacturer for not maintaining a three months’ stock for the domestic market as required by Article 29 of Law 1316/1983 and Ministerial Decision 88979/2015.

 Sale and purchase